The course of temptation ∙

 1 Corinthians 10:13 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, he will also provide the way of escape so that you may be able to endure it.

 It is not the Father’s desire for us to yield to temptation, but He does not spare us the experience of temptation.
 The Father does not shield us from the vicissitudes and hardships of life.
 Instead, we must learn to handle and overcome tests and temptations to grow and mature.

 How can we escape?

 Hebrews 4:15 For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.

-The Lord Jesus Christ has faced and overcome temptation.
+The Lord Jesus Christ was tempted and overcame it.
 In the wilderness, He was tempted by the enemy.
 He successfully resisted him.
-How?
+How did He manage it?
 The Lord Jesus Christ had internalized the Word of God.
 He depended completely upon the Father for strength, endurance, and wisdom.
-With each challenge regarding the desire of the eyes, the desire of the flesh, and self-aggrandizement and pride of life, He countered by quoting the Word of God.
+With each challenge regarding the desire of the eyes, the lust of the flesh, and self-aggrandizement and pride of life, He responded by quoting the Word of God.

 The Father has made us a magnificent promise.
 By observing the conduct of Jesus Christ, we can learn from His example and emulate it.
 When faced with temptation, we must recognize it for what it is and resist it.
 Our ability to identify, confront, and overcome temptation will increase as we practice what He has told us to do.